-This experiment will be carried out over 2.5 lab periods.
+This experiment will be carried out over three lab periods.
 One report will be written for this experiment.
-Include an "Experimental" section as usual, including all spectroscopic and hromatographic data.
+Include an "Experimental" section as usual, including all spectroscopic and chromatographic data.
 Good planning and execution will be essential for completion of the experiment.
 IR's, TLC's, and MP's, and final recrystallizations should be done during lulls in the action.
-Much of this can be done during the last week, week 2.
+Much of this can be done during Week 2.